Topl/BramblSc/documentation/docs/tutorials/tutorials/obtain-funds.md

     docker run --rm -p 9085:9085 -p 9084:9084 -p 9091:9091 docker.io/toplprotocol/bifrost-node:2.0.0-alpha10
    ```

-## Step X: Create and Initialize a Wallet
+## Step 1: Create and Initialize a Wallet

 Before we can load a wallet with funds, we need to create the wallet.
 There are 2 steps to this process: creating the wallet's
 Topl main key and initializing the wallet state.